 Indigenous Connections The Whilamut is an area of protected land set aside to honor the Kalapuya people past, present and into the future, and the Canoe Canal runs right through it, with the river bordering the southern boundary.
 We realized immediately that this area had also been used for thousands of years by Kalapuya paddlers in canoes – for transportation, gathering food, and most likely many other reasons.
 Working together with Kalapuya Elder, Esther Stutzman, the Festival has prioritized the decolonization of river recreation, setting the tone for appropriate use of the Whilamut Natural area, and further interrupting erasure of native peoples.

 Honoring native cultures became one of the Guiding Principles of the Festival.
-Native Voice have become a primary focal point in the Festival.
-Currently, Esther Stutzman and her family annual engage in the Festival with a traditional invocation, blessing, and public song.
-The Festival has also adopted a formal Land Acknowledgement, with explanation of how and why we are centering the Festival around honoring native peoples.
-The invisibility of Native Peoples has been long enabled by white settlers and current undertones of outdoor recreation.
-The Festival serves to interrupt this process, and build a new way to engaging in outdoor recreation on Native Lands.
+Native voices have become a primary focal point in the Festival.
+Esther Stutzman and her family have annually engaged in the Festival with a traditional invocation, blessing, and public song.
+The Festival has also adopted a formal Land Acknowledgement, with explanation of how and why we are centering the Festival around honoring Native Peoples.
+The invisibility of Native Peoples has been enabled by white settlers and current undertones of outdoor recreation.
+The Festival serves to interrupt this process, and serves to build a new way of engaging outdoor recreation on Native Lands.
 The Festival also utilizes segments of the Whilamut Transportation Crossover Mural (underneath Interstate 5 bridge along the Canoe Canal) as a primary graphic in Festival communications and memorabilia.
 This panel is a large mural depicting Kalapuya life in canoes, crossing the Whilamut area, on the Willamette River.
 The mural artist is Susan Applegate, descendant of the Applegate pioneers.
-The history of Susan and Esther is also another interesting story, and their connection in the Festival, is a way of showing a positive path forward for Native/settler relationships.
+The history of Susan and Esther is also another interesting story; and their connection in the Festival is a way of showing a positive path forward for Native/settler relationships.